CaioX22/CaioX22/README.md

 I'am From Brazil

-i live in the city of Buri/ state of saint paul
+I live in the city of Buri/ state of Saint Paul